Lynn Hamilton (actress): Career

 Hamilton began her career in community theatre in Chicago and debuted on Broadway in Only in America in 1959.
 She appeared in three other Broadway plays, many Off-Broadway plays and spent three years with the New York Shakespeare Festival.

 After an initial appearance in the seventh episode of the series as a landlady, Hamilton starred as Fred Sanford's girlfriend and on again/off again fiancée Donna Harris on the television sitcom Sanford and Son.
 Donna was a nurse and sometimes took care of Fred.
 Donna was considered to be Hamilton's most popular role.
 When the show returned in 1980 under a reworked title Sanford, Hamilton was not asked to return, and her character was written out of the series.
 There are many internet claims that she was the younger sister of actress LaWanda Page, who portrayed Esther Anderson on Sanford and Son, confirmed only via LaWanda Page's obituary in the Los Angeles Times.
 However, they are neither related nor sisters, though they became good friends.

 In addition to Hamilton's role on Sanford and Son, she also had a recurring role as Verdie Grant Foster on The Waltons, Verdie was a neighbor of the Walton family.
 First appearing on The Waltons in 1973, Hamilton would afterwards make multiple additional appearances as Verdie Foster through 1981.

 Hamilton made numerous appearances in television sitcoms, soap operas and miniseries such as Good Times, 227, Dangerous Women, Generations, Port Charles, The Golden Girls, Gunsmoke (guest starring as ”Mother Tabitha” in the 1969 episode “The Sisters” (S15E14), and Roots: The Next Generations.
-Hamilton also appeared in the show Barnaby Jones, playing a character named Laura Padget, in episode titled "Sunday: Doomsday" on February 4, 1973.
+Hamilton also appeared in the show Barnaby Jones, playing a character named Laura Padget, in an episode titled "Sunday: Doomsday" on February 4, 1973.
 She appeared on the detective series Mannix in the season 3 episode 13 as the wife of a police detective who hires Mannix to save her son.
-Hamilton also had a recurring role as Judge Fulton on The Practice.
+Hamilton also had a recurring role as Judge Fulton on The Practice, and also appeared as Captain Dobey's wife, Edith Dobey, in the Starsky & Hutch episode Captain Dobey, You're Dead!.